zcao/Bootcamp/Bootcamp.md

-Let's start with `Console.WriteLine("Hello World!");` You are using a `C# method` `Console.WriteLine`  in a build-in class `Console`  That `Console` sits inside `System` namespace.
-A namespace is a way or organized classes and reduce chance of conflict.
+Let's start with `Console.WriteLine("Hello World!");` You are using a  `Console.WriteLine`.
+That `Console` class sits inside `System` namespace (so its full name is `System.Console`).
+A namespace is a way to organize classes and reduce chance of conflict.

-If you write a class Cat, so did I, then we you say `Cat`, whose code are you referring to?
-If we could put our `Cat` in different namespaces, it will be easier to refer.
-It's same reason we don't put all files together but in different folders.
+If you and I both write a class called Cat,  then we you say `Cat`, whose version of Cat are you referring to?
+If we could put our `Cat` in different namespaces (yours is PetSalon.Cat, mine is Zhan.CityZoo.Cat), it will be easier to refer.

-The full name of Console is `System.Console` but to save typing , we put `using System;` in the first line, so we don't have to type full name in the following code.
+We could type out the full name `System.Console'` whenever we use it or, for lazy people, we put `using System;` on top of file and just use `Console` later.